-- 1 Mrs Evans resigned as a director of the Company on 18 January 2018. - 2 Mr Hallam had stepped down from the Audit Committee on 31 December but in light of Mrs Evans' resignation the Board considered that Mr Hallam should re-join the Audit Committee effective 18 January 2018.
-The Board believes it is appropriate for the Company Chairman to be a member of the Audit Committee due to his experience and as he is an independent non-executive director of the Company.
+1 Mr Hallam had stepped down from the Audit Committee on 31 December 2017 but in light of Mrs Evans' resignation as a Director the Board considered that Mr Hallam should re-join the Audit Committee effective 18 January 2018 for an Interim period until the new Audit Committee Chairman, Mr Legge, was established in post.
+Mr Hallam stepped down as a member of the Audit Committee with effect from 21 November 2018.